DFE-Digital/claim-additional-payments-for-teaching/docs/architecture-decisions/0011-payroll-information-to-be-downloaded-directly-by-payroll-provider.md

 The payroll provider will be set up with their own organisation in DfE Sign In so that they can manage their own user access and be responsible for movers/leavers.
-Their users will only support a specific “Payroll operator” role.
+Their users will only support a specific 'Payroll operator' role.
 This role will only allow the downloading of the monthly payroll file and nothing else within the back-office.